RapidField/solid-instruments/PULL_REQUEST_TEMPLATE.md

 ## Description

-This pull request addresses issue #XXXX.
+This pull request addresses issue #

 Here is an overview of the changes that were made.

 -
 -